The Inaugural Virginia Government Leadership Summit stood as a Development Program Unlike Any Other

 By Mandy Fowler

 In light of today's complex leadership environment, the Performance Management Group (PMG) within the Center for Public Policy at VCU’s L. Douglas Wilder School of Government and Public Affairs provided an opportunity for deep conversation, candid dialogue, external activities, and a sophisticated examination of self.
-PMG's newest professional development offering, the Virginia Government Leadership Summit (VGLS), brought together a group of 15 change agents from Virginia's agencies to converse, network, and reflect on materiel that is so timely.
+PMG's newest professional development offering, the Virginia Government Leadership Summit (VGLS), brought together a group of 15 change agents from Virginia's agencies to converse, network, and reflect on material that is so timely.

 For decades, PMG has provided an environment for leaders, managers, and supervisors of today and tomorrow to examine and enhance their abilities as thinkers and decision makers.
 Adding to PMG’s principal line of professional development courses, the Virginia Government Leadership Summit (VGLS) provided a week filled with conversations, deep thinking, and exchange through open dialogue, time to self-reflect, speaker discussions, assessments, and networking opportunities.